hasindu2008/slow5/docs/tutorial.md

 ---

 **read_id** | string\
 Simply the unique ID for each record in a particular SLOW5 file.
+Looks like '00002194-fea5-433c-ba89-1eb6b60f0f28'.

 ---